 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

 - Going underground – Miner Chris visits Bell Island (liveruralnl.com)

-Posted on July 23, 2013, in Community Economic Development, Landscapes/Geography, Vacations and tagged art, Bell Island, Christopher Mitchelmore, Flowers Island Newfoundland and Labrador, Great Northern Peninsula, lighthouse, Mural, Newfoundland & Labrador, stories, The Straits White Bay North, tourism, Transport Canada.
+Posted on July 23, 2013, in Community Economic Development, Nature, Vacations and tagged art, Bell Island, Christopher Mitchelmore, Flowers Island Newfoundland and Labrador, Great Northern Peninsula, lighthouse, Mural, Newfoundland & Labrador, stories, The Straits White Bay North, Tourism, Transport Canada.
 Bookmark the permalink.
 Leave a comment.